 11. Important note on the WINGS.
 When you are doing the first layer ALWAYS rest the wings over a support until everything is dry.
 The weight of the glue and newspaper will pull them down until the wings touch the table.
 However, once the glue is dry, they are cemented into place and you have nothing to worry about.

 10. Once it is dry, it’s time to paint.
 Both tempera and acrylic paints work well.
 We like to paint it white first.

 How to travel the world with a papier-mache airplane

 I hope you give this project a try.
 I can’t wait to find out if my instructions were clear or not.
-The list of our favorite airplane books is coming up shortly.
 Meanwhile, feel free to check our Airplane Board on Pinterest.

 You might also be interested in Airplane Books and Activities